yaikobzeray/dev-journal/activity_log.md

 Generated Go and Dart stubs from proto file using protoc.
 Dart plugin still needs improvements for optional fields.

 *Logged at 16:36 · Commit #2 · Salzburg, Austria 🇦🇹*

+## [JAVASCRIPT] Friday, 28 June 2024 — Entry 3

+Learned about JavaScript's event loop, microtask queue, and macrotask queue.
+Explains a lot of async behaviour.

+*Logged at 16:36 · Commit #3 · Salzburg, Austria 🇦🇹*